r41ngee/dota-lc-cli/README.md

 # DOTA 2 LOCALIZATION CHANGER v2 (en)
-Dota 2 localization changer is app that can change name of Dota 2 heroes, skills, facets and items *(not realized currently)*
+Dota 2 localization changer is app that can change name of Dota 2 heroes, skills, facets and items
 ## Installation
 1. Download archive from [release page](https://github.com/r41ngee/dota-lc-cli/releases/latest)
 2. Unpack archive in any folder